 Few people are totally without sight.
-Most individuals today classified as "blind" actually have remaining sight and, thanks to developments in the field of low vision rehabilitation, can be helped to make good use of it, improving their quality of life.
+Most people who are classified as "blind" actually have remaining sight.
+Thanks to developments in low vision rehabilitation, they can make good use of what sight they have and improve their quality of life.

-- less than 20/1,000 is considered near-total visual impairment, or near total blindness
+- less than 20/1,000, this is considered near-total visual impairment, or near-total blindness.

-- no light perception is considered total visual impairment, or total blindness
+- no light perception, this is considered total visual impairment, or total blindness.

 There are also levels of visual impairment based on visual field loss (loss of peripheral vision).

 In the United States, any person with vision that cannot be corrected to better than 20/200 in the best eye, or who has 20 degrees or less of visual field remaining, is considered legally blind.

 Visual impairments take many forms and exist in varying degrees.
 Visual acuity alone is not a good predictor of a person's vision problems.
 Someone with relatively good acuity (20/40) can have difficulty functioning, while someone with worse acuity (20/200) might not have any real problems performing daily activities.